Azure/azure-sdk-for-python/sdk/maps/azure-maps-search/README.md

 This library includes a complete async API supported on Python 3.5+.
 To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
 See [azure-core documentation](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md#transport) for more information.

 Async clients and credentials should be closed when they're no longer needed.
 These objects are async context managers and define async `close` methods.

-Certainly!
-Here is the section with the updated examples, ready to be copied and replaced in your README:

 ## Examples